Application is directly to the PhD program.

 Non-U.S. citizens recommended for admission will need to submit the International Graduate Student Supplemental Application Packet (PDF).
 Please note that this form is only required for students who are recommended for admission, so it is not necessary to hand in the form with your initial application.

-Students applying for a PhD in Film Studies with a concentration in History of Art and Architecture apply through the the Film Studies Department.
-To apply, fill out the online application, select Film Studies-PhD, and you will be required to choose your area of specialization in the drop-down menu; choose History of Art and Architecture.
+Students applying for a PhD in Film and Media Studies with a concentration in History of Art and Architecture apply through the the Film and Media Studies Program.
+To apply, fill out the online application, select Film and Media Studies-PhD, and you will be required to choose your area of specialization in the drop-down menu; choose History of Art and Architecture.
 Applicants must also complete the foreign language questionnaire.
 The application deadline is January 15.

-For more information on this program, visit the Film Studies website.
+For more information on this program, visit the Film and Media Studies website.

 If you have questions about the application process, please call 412-648-2400 or email the Graduate Administrator.